TurbulenceChaos/sci-wolfram/README.md

 ;; t (default) for converting wolfram formula to latex;
 ;; otherwise nil for converting wolfram formula to image (setq wolfram-terminal-formula-type=latex t)

+;; minimum number of lines for block output
+(setq org-babel-min-lines-for-block-output 1000)
 ```

 ### Executing jupyter-Wolfram-Language code in org-mode